Looking for guaranteed income when you retire?

 If you invested a premium of $147,240 you will get total of $449,328 (4.75% projection) without factoring care income benefit.

-3) AXA Retire Happy Plus
+3) AXA Retire Happy Plus: SRS approved!

-Ok what you get is "Yearly increasing retirement income" if you want to factor in inflation into your planning.
+What you get is "Yearly increasing retirement income" if you want to factor in inflation into your planning.

 CPF Life also has an escalating benefits option now.